 Routing policies help to enable traffic steering.
 Based on the selection (Application routes and IP Routes) you can use different ways to steer traffic.

-Click + Application Route to create an application route.
+Click + Application Route to create application route.

 Custom Application Match Criteria:

-- Match Type: Select the match type as Apps & Domains/Custom Application/Application Group from the drop-down list.
+- Match Type: Select the match type as Application/Custom Application/Application Group from the drop-down list.